Brisbane Arts Theatre: Venue history

 Brisbane Arts Theatre was the first theatre company in Brisbane to operate its own theatre premises.
+It no longer does due to financial difficulties.
 The venue is located at 210 Petrie Terrace, in the suburb of Petrie Terrace.
 With 152 seats, it is sold as 149 in the stalls and gallery combined and features a small courtyard and a bar.

 The property, formerly Dan's, a second-hand shop, was purchased in June 1959 for £6,000 and redeveloped as a theatre.
 Initially reported to seat 220, it opened in September 1961 with a single-level, raked 144-seat auditorium and a 10ft-deep stage.
 The first floor accommodated the costume department and office.
 The theatre was officially opened by Premier of Queensland Frank Nicklin on 22 September.

 At around 3am on 31 May 1964, the theatre was heavily damaged by fire, caused by an electrical fault in the toilet block.
 Upon initial assessment of the damage, the theatre director and insurance representatives agreed that the building could be repaired within a matter of weeks; however, smouldering materials ignited a second blaze at 8.30am, which resulted in extensive damage throughout.
 The Commonwealth Trading Bank loaned £12,000 for the rebuilding of the theatre based on a new design by the initial architect, John Dalton.
 It included the addition of a dress circle, increased stalls capacity, a 25 ft deep stage and two dressing rooms under the stage.
 The theatre reopened on 25 June 1965, the reconstruction totalling £20,000.
 The venue's architectural shape served as the inspiration behind the company's new logo in 2014.